 Assessors.
 If you are an experienced writer or editor of speculative fiction and would like to offer your services to this programme, please send a thumbnail bio outlining your skills and project preferences to SpecFicNZ at email@example.com and we will add you to our list of assessors.
 Please note, inclusion on the assessor list does not guarantee you will be invited to provide an assessment as offers will depend on the nature and number of projects submitted.
 Payment will be a flat fee of NZ$120.00 per completed assessment.

-Grace Bridges ‒ Ten years in indie publishing and professional editing of over 40 titles under Splashdown Books, plus other clients.
-Strong sense of style and flow, particular interest in speculative literary fiction and especially sci-fi in all its forms.
+Grace Bridges ‒ 10+ years in indie publishing and professional editing of over 40 titles under Splashdown Books, plus dozens of other published clients and several anthology projects.
 YA and older.
 Prefer bright themes over dark.
-Author of space opera, Irish cyberpunk, and New Zealand science mythology.
+Author of space opera, Irish cyberpunk, and New Zealand urban fantasy.

 Chad Dick is an award winning professional editor and a writer of both non-fiction and fiction, including many horror stories with a humorous touch.
 Extremely versatile and experienced as an editor, and always able to help get the best out of any prose form, from flash fiction to novel – or even series.

 Jean Gilbert ‒ Award winning writer-editor, Jean Gilbert is the author of The Vault Agency Series and Blonde Obsession.
 Her Light in My Dark is co-written with USA author and screenwriter William Dresden.
 Jean can help you create your worldbuilding masterpiece.

 Eileen Mueller – Award winning writer with special interests in YA, middle grade and interactive fiction.
 Loves high fantasy, paranormal, urban fantasy, and anything with dragons.